aubreypc/cs203-S2019-conduct/conduct.md

   * Take into consideration other people's schedules and activities as it may not align with yours.
-  * If you can not come up with an agreed upon time frame, have a vote between teammates that are present to determine the time frame.
+  * If you can not come up with an agreed upon time frame, have a vote between team members that are present to determine the time frame.
   * If problems still arise then seek out other team members.
   * Grade yourself based on the grading scale given to determine how well you followed the deadlines section.
 Grading scale is as follows,